 In the operation of our business, we supply a large amount of virgin solvent and parts cleaning equipment to our customers.
 We do not maintain extensive inventories for most of these products.
-If we become unable to obtain, or experience delays in the transportation of, adequate supplies and components in a timely and/or cost-effective manner, we may be unable to adequately provide sufficient quantities of our services and products to our customers, which could have a material adverse effect on our financial condition and results of operations.
+If we become unable to obtain, or experience delays in the transportation of adequate supplies and components in a timely and/or cost-effective manner, we may be unable to provide sufficient quantities of our services and products to our customers, which could have a material adverse effect on our financial condition and results of operations.

-We are dependent on third parties for the disposal of most of our customers' non-used oil waste streams.
+We are dependent on third parties for the disposal of most of our customers' non-used oil, and non-wastewater waste streams, and also utilize subcontractors to perform a significant portion of our field services work.
 We and our third party transporters ship waste collected from our customers to a number of third party recycling and disposal facilities, including incinerators, landfill operators, and waste-to-energy facilities.
 We generally do not have long-term fixed price contracts with our third party contractors.
 If our current disposal vendors or subcontractors cannot perform up to our standards, our reputation with our customers could be damaged, and we may be required to replace these vendors.
 Although we believe there are a number of potential replacement disposal vendors and subcontractors that could provide such services, we may incur additional costs and delays in identifying and qualifying such replacements.
 In addition, any mishandling of our customers' waste streams by disposal vendors or subcontractors could expose both us and our customers to liability.
 Any failure by disposal vendors or subcontractors to properly collect, transport, handle or dispose of our customers' waste streams, or any insolvency or business closure of disposal vendors or subcontractors, could expose us to liability, damage our reputation and generally have a material adverse effect on our business, financial condition, or results of operations.